Social Security Division

 Free TV licences for people aged 75 or over

-TV Licence payments for pensioners under 75
+TV Licence payments from social security for people aged under 75

-If you are a pensioner under age 75 and your partner (if you have one) is also under 75 and you or your partner get income support or income-based jobseeker’s allowance, you can claim a TV licence payment from Social Security to cover the full cost of your TV licence.
+you can claim a TV licence payment from Social Security to cover the full cost of your TV licence.

 By 'partner' we mean your wife, husband, civil partner or a person you live with as if you are married or are in a civil partnership.

-If you don’t claim your TV licence payment in the normal 3-month period you may still qualify for a TV licence payment if you had good reason for making your claim late.
+To get a TV licence payment from Social Security you must make a claim within a 3-month period around the time your licence is due for renewal.
+But if you don’t claim your TV licence payment in the normal 3-month period you may still qualify for a TV licence payment if you had good reason for making your claim late.

 If you have to pay your TV licence